-Che ecklist for drafting that impose liabilities on, a person (other than the Commonwealth or a Commonwealth authority) should not be expressed to commence (or apply) before the registration of the instrument under the Legislation Act 2003: see subsection 12(2) of that Act.
-However, this rule may be overridden by the instrument's enabling legislation, if the enabling legislation is an Act.
+Checklist for instructions apply) before the day the instrument is registered under the Legislation Act 2003 : see subsection 12(3) of that Act.
+However, such a provision does not apply in relation to a person (other than the Commonwealth or a Commonwealth authority) to the extent that as a result of the provision commencing before the day of registration, the person's rights as at that day would be adversely affected, or liabilities would be imposed on the person in respect of anything done or omitted to be done before that day: see subsection 12(2) of that Act.
+The rules in subsections 12(2) and (3) may be overridden by the instrument's enabling legislation, if the enabling legislation is an Act: see subsection 12(4) of that Act.
 3.2 Binding the Crown 1.
 Is the Bill or instrument to bind the Commonwealth, State and Territory governments?
 This is quite a technical issue and you can instead discuss it with the drafters after providing the initial drafting instructions.
-3.3 External Territories 1.
-Is the Bill or instrument to apply in any of the external Territories? and outside Australia 2.
+3.3 External Territories and outside Australia Is the Bill or instrument to apply in any of the external Territories?
 Is the Bill or instrument to have any application to persons, or matters occurring, outside Australia and the external Territories?
-3. These are quite technical issues and you can instead discuss them with the drafters after providing the initial drafting instructions.
+These are quite technical issues and you can instead discuss them with the drafters after providing the initial drafting instructions.
 3.4 Compliance with obligations 1.
 If the Bill or instrument will impose obligations, what is the consequence of non-compliance with those obligations to be?
 For example, is there to be a loss or denial of a benefit, or a criminal or civil penalty?
 2. Are monitoring and enforcement powers needed to check on compliance?
 If yes, consider whether it would be appropriate to link in to any aspects of the Regulatory Powers (Standard Provisions) Act 2014 .
 For more information about that Act see Drafting Direction 3.5A.
 3. There is also useful guidance on some of these matters in the AGD Guide to Framing Commonwealth Offences, Infringement Notices and Enforcement Powers.
-3.5 Powers to make administrative decisions 1.
-If the Bill or instrument will confer power to make decisions of an administrative character, the following issues need to be considered and addressed: (a) Is the Bill or instrument to specify criteria governing the exercise of the power to make the decisions?
+3.5 Powers to make administrative decisions If the Bill or instrument will confer power to make decisions of an administrative character, the following issues need to be considered and addressed: (a) Is the Bill or instrument to specify criteria governing the exercise of the power to make the decisions?
 If not, should provision be made for someone (eg the Minister, by legislative instrument) to determine principles for the exercise of the power?
 These questions are particularly relevant if the decisions are to be reviewable. (b) Is there to be administrative or judicial review of the decisions?
 Judicial review as guaranteed by the Constitution cannot be excluded.
 2. There is useful guidance on these matters in the AGD Australian Administrative Law Policy Guide.
-3.6 Powers to make instruments 1.
-If the Bill or instrument on which you are instructing (the primary Bill or instrument) is to confer power to make an instrument (the proposed subordinate instrument), the following issues need to be considered: (a) What is the scope of the power that is needed: what kinds of things or matters do you want the instrument to be able to do or deal with? (b) Is the instrument to be a legislative instrument for the purposes of the Legislation Act 2003 , and are there to be any exemptions from that Act (for example, from the disallowance or sunsetting regimes in that Act)?
-The Commercial and Administrative Law Branch of AGD can assist with this, and can advise on any relevant process requirements for exemptions.
-2. If you want the proposed new instrument to be able to do any of the following, this should be specifically mentioned in the instructions for the primary Bill or instrument:
+3.6 Powers to make instruments If the Bill or instrument on which you are instructing (the primary Bill or instrument) is to confer power to make an instrument (the proposed subordinate instrument), the following issues need to be considered: (a) What is the scope of the power that is needed: what kinds of things or matters do you want the proposed subordinate instrument to be able to do or deal with? (b) Is the proposed subordinate instrument to be a legislative or notifiable instrument for the purposes of the Legislation Act 2003, and, if it is to be a legislative instrument, are there to be any exemptions from that